Drhylicious/SAGANA/README.md

 ## 📋 About SAGANA

-SAGANA addresses the operational inefficiencies of agricultural cooperatives in Boac, Marinduque — where manual and paper-based systems for inventory tracking, supply chain management, and market transactions result in post-harvest losses, inaccurate records, and limited market access for farmers.
+SAGANA addresses the operational inefficiencies of the Payanas Cooperative of Torrijos, Marinduque — where manual and paper-based systems for inventory tracking, supply chain management, and market transactions result in post-harvest losses, inaccurate records, and limited market access for farmers.

 The system integrates:
 - 🏪 **Digital Marketplace** — SM Markets-inspired layout with search, category sidebar, and cart drawer
 - 📦 **Inventory Management** — batch-level harvest tracking with real-time stock status and expiry alerts
 - 🔗 **Supply Chain Tracker** — end-to-end traceability from harvest to sale
 - 🔐 **Role-Based Access Control** — Admin, Farmer, and Buyer roles with JWT authentication
+- 📊 **Predictive Analytics** — Real MongoDB data-driven planting calendar with yield score charts
 - 🎨 **Animated UI** — Framer Motion splash screen, page transitions, and smooth interactions

 ---